Star trackers for satellites can play a vital role in attitude determination.

 The sensitive sensing components also need to be adequately protected from high radiation levels to continue working effectively and should also consume as little as power as possible.

-Star trackers available on the global marketplace
+Star trackers for satellites available on the global marketplace

 In this section, you can find a range of star trackers for satellites available on the global market.
 These listings will be updated when new products are added to the global marketplace for space at satsearch.co – so please check back for more or sign up for our mailing list for all the updates.